parallel bar dips

 When performing dips on the rings, aim to keep the rings as narrow as possible so that you can keep them close to your body.
 The further the rings are from your body during the dip, the more challenging it is to stabilize yourself.

 Especially if you’re aspiring to master the ring muscle up, it’s wise to become comfortable with ring dips first.
+So include them in a calisthenics ring workout.

 Read more